How To Keep Small Red Clover Mites Out Over The Summer

 During summer, there are a few certainties you can count on.
 The weather will be warm, vacation days will be fun, and insects will be all over the place.
 Insect pests are capable of dampening the fun of summer activities, however, one pest that seems to stump homeowners are clover mites.
 These tiny red plant feeders often invade homes by the thousands during spring, summer, and fall, which can lead to annoyances for South Carolina residents.
 While many people refer to clover mites as “tiny red bugs” they are not actually insects at all.
 With eight legs and no antenna, these “bugs” are actually related to ticks and spiders.

 Clover mites are not pests that invade to steal food, find shelter, or seek sources of high moisture.
 These tiny red arachnids don’t bite humans and are not known to cause any health problems.
 So why do clover mites invade if they aren’t searching for anything?
 Clover mites are often attracted to the sunny side of buildings where they can rest and bask in the warmth.
-Unfortunately, they have the bad habit of crawling into miniscule cracks and crevices—which can often lead inside.
+Unfortunately, they have the bad habit of crawling into minuscule cracks and crevices—which can often lead inside.
 Once inside, these tiny pests can damage wallpaper, furniture, and clothing by leaving red stains behind when squished.
 These stains are difficult to remove and may become a major issue if a large number of clover mites have invaded.

-How to Keep Clover Mites Out
+How To Keep Clover Mites Out

 As with many other pests, clover mites can be deterred when you are aware of the things that attract them to your property.
-Keep clover mites from invading your home and staining your furniture with a few of these simple clover mite prevention tips.
+Keep clover mites from invading your home and staining your furniture with a few of these simple clover mite prevention tips:

 Install door sweeps on all exterior doors.